temporalio/documentation/docs-src/go/how-to-list-a-schedule-in-go.md

 description: List all Schedules in a Namespace in Go.
 ---

-The `List` action returns all available Schedules and their respective Schedule IDs.
+The `List` action returns a list of existing Schedules and their respective Schedule IDs.

 To return information on all Schedules, use `ScheduleClient.List()`.